 Potting and Soil Requirements

 When moving your avocado seedling, pick a pot that's 10 inches wide with good drainage.
 This helps prevent waterlogging and lets the roots grow.
 Use a potting mix made for houseplants or citrus trees.
-Avocado do well in slightly acidic soil, with a pH of 6.0 to 6.5.
+Avocado plants do well in slightly acidic soil, with a pH of 6.0 to 6.5.

 Light and Temperature Needs